viiku/hackerrank-problems/oops/access_modifiers/README.md

 `private`	The code is only accessible within the declared class `default`	The code is only accessible in the same package.
 This is used when you don't specify a modifier.
 `protected`	The code is accessible in the same package and subclasses

+### Instance Variable
+What is an instance variable in Java?
+A variable declared within a class but outside any method; it belongs to an instance of the class.
+Explanation:
+Instance variables, also known as member variables or fields, are declared within a class but outside any method.
+They belong to instances (objects) of the class and can have different values for each instance.